Pakistan String Puppetry Festival: First Festival

 The first festival began on 25 October 2016 with the aim to heal the Karachi city through 300 various string puppetry performances in 79 schools, colleges, and universities.
-Three plays Jheel Saiful Malook, Sindbad and one promoting harmony between the four provinces were presented.
+Three plays were presented: Jheel Saiful Malook, Sindbad, and one promoting harmony between the four provinces.

-Performances were attended by private company owners, famous and the media.
+The performances attracted a diverse audience, including celebrities and members of the media.

 Second Festival

 The second Pakistan String Puppetry Festival by Thespianz Theatre began on January 14 and till July 31, 2019.
 With 330 puppet shows, the event considered to be the longest festival held in Pakistan, to date.
-The festival held at 11 areas in Karachi for the reason to provide entertainment to the lower socio-economic class for free and inculcate awareness about acceptance, religious harmony and Pakistan's cultural values.
+The festival was held at 11 areas in Karachi to provide entertainment to the lower socio-economic class for free, and to inculcate awareness about acceptance, religious harmony and Pakistan's cultural values.

-The festival held at the outskirts of Karachi and mainly slum areas.

 Faisal Malik (artistic director of Thespianz Theatre) leads this festival while Nouman Mehmood has written the scrips for festival performances with an easy-to-understand wordings so that a common man understand the social messages.
 100 unique puppets were presented in this festival to highlight different culture of Pakistan through traditional attires of Sindhis, Punjabis, Baluchis, Pashtuns and other traditions.

-The festival has been endorsed by a number of national and International news agencies such as BBC Urdu, Voice of Australia, Pakistan-Asia News and Voice of America.